skip to content

 Heather Thomas

-Heather joins the Workforce Solutions Rural Capital Area team as the Pathway Development Manager for the Tri-Agency Grant for Regional Conveners.
+Heather joins the Workforce Solutions Rural Capital Area team as the Regional Convener for the Tri-Agency Grant for Regional Conveners.
 Her goal will be to forge workforce pathways for students through collaborating with school districts, industry partners, and higher education providers.
 She brings a background in Career and Technical Education (CTE) through teaching and also coaching school districts in setting up successful CTE programs using labor market data.

 She holds a Bachelor’s degree in Business Administration from Radford University and a Master’s degree in Education from Lamar University.
 When she’s not working, she enjoys spending time with her husband and pup, fitness, gardening, and reading.
 Her favorite place is her deck overlooking the forest.